 There are no limits on how much disk space can be consumed by a zone.
 The global administrator or a user with appropriate authorizations is responsible for space restriction.
-The global administrator must ensure that local storage is sufficient to hold a non-global zone's root file system.
+The global administrator must ensure that local or shared storage is sufficient to hold a non-global zone's root file system.
 Even a small uniprocessor system can support a number of zones running simultaneously.

-The nature of the packages installed in the global zone affects the space requirements of the non-global zones that are created.
-The number of packages and space requirements are factors.
+The nature of the packages installed in the non-global zone affects the space requirements of the zone.
+The number of packages is also a factor.

-As a general guideline, a zone requires about 100 megabytes of free disk space per zone.
+A zone requires a minimum of 150 megabytes of free disk space per zone.
 However, the free disk space needed is generally from 500 megabytes to 1 gigabyte when the global zone has been installed with all of the standard Oracle Solaris packages.
 That figure can increase if more software is added.

-An additional 40 megabytes of RAM per zone are suggested, but not required on a machine with sufficient swap space.
+An additional 40 megabytes of RAM for each zone are suggested, but not required on a machine with sufficient swap space.